davidroyer/vuedocs-boilerplate/docs/components/my-header/README.md

 ## Props

 - `mixinProp1` ***String***

   A prop from mixinA

-## Events

 ## Slots
 - `default`

 - `subheading`

   Use this slot to set the subheading